 Natural Rate of Interest vs Market Rate of Interest

-In Wicksell’s theory about the natural rate of interest, the most important thing to consider was the difference between this rate and the market rate of interest.
+In Wicksell’s theory about the natural rate of interest, the most important thing to consider is the difference between this rate and the market rate of interest.
 Based on whether the market interest rate is above or below the natural interest rate, conclusions can be drawn.

 The market interest rate is the actual interest rate that is paid on deposits and investments.
-This is determined by the supply and demand for funds in the money market and is dependant on the rate the central bank sets.
+This is determined by the supply and demand for funds in the money market and is dependent on the rate the central bank sets.

 How is the Natural Rate of Interest Determined?

-Although this concept is very important, the natural rate of interest is not a number that can be determined with a high level of certainty.
+Although this concept is very important, the natural rate is not a number that can be determined with a high level of certainty.
 This unobservable rate must be inferred based on a number of factors.
 There will generally be significant disagreement between the different estimates and models used to come to these conclusions.
 The most common model used to determine the natural interest rate is the Laubach-Williams model.

 The Laubach-Williams approach was developed by Federal Reserve economists Thomas Laubach and John Williams.
 This model assumes a relationship between interest rates and economic activity.
 It takes a Keynesian approach, where an increase in the real rate should, in theory, lead to a reduction in consumption and investment.
 The natural rate in this model is calculated by using a Kalman filter and uses data such as GDP growth, inflation, and the central bank rate.